 However, there are so many tinted moisturizers on the market, it can be overwhelming trying to sift through all the options.
-How do you find the best tinted moisturizer for your skin type and concerns?
+Luckily, we're here to address your concerns and help you find the best tinted moisturizer for your skin type.

 How are tinted moisturizers different from foundations?
 While both are base products, there are key differences between the two.